aetperf/aetperf.github.io/_posts/2023-08-16-Using-a-local-sentence-embedding-model-for-similarity-calculation.md

 cosine_similarity(emb_1, emb_2)
 ```

     0.8196905

 ## Cosine similarity heatmap

 Let's take this a step further by generating a cosine similarity heatmap.
-This heatmap provides a visual representation of the similarity between different sentences, offering valuable insights into their semantic relationships.

 To begin, we'll compute embeddings for three additional sentences:

 ```python
 sen_3 = "Esplanade MRT station is an underground Mass Rapid Transit station on the Circle line in Singapore"